crocs-muni/seccerts-overlay/README.md

 ## Specification

-In the specification directory you can find a thorough description of the bindings file and headers file formats.
-The specification includes json schema of those formats, high level diagram of the architecture and a discussion about various aspects of sec-certs metadata layer.
+In the specification directory you can find a JSON schemas of the bindings file and headers file formats and a high level diagram of the architecture.

 ## Scripts